bjasspa/jasspa/README.md

 ## Compilation on Linux

 On a Linux system you can compile the code yourself using the build scripts in _microemacs/src_.
-You need the _ncurses_ for the terminal version and _libxt_ for the X-Windows version.
-Optionally for supporting https you might as well install the _libssel_ library.
-Here the procedure for a Debian based system like Ubuntu:
+You need the _ncurses_  library for the terminal version and the  _libxt_  and the  __libxft__  libraries for  the  X-Windows  version.
+Optionally  for supporting  the https protocol you might as well  install the _libssl_  library.
+Here the procedure for a Debian based system like Ubuntu or MX Linux:

 ```bash
 ### install required packages